dhutapratama/docs/queues.md

         return [(new WithoutOverlapping($this->order->id))->dontRelease()];
     }

-The `WithoutOverlapping` middleware is powered by Laravel's atomic lock feature.
+The `WithoutOverlapping` middleware is powered by Lets's atomic lock feature.
 Sometimes, your job may unexpectedly fail or timeout in such a way that the lock is not released.
 Therefore, you may explicitly define a lock expiration time using the `expireAfter` method.
-For example, the example below will instruct Laravel to release the `WithoutOverlapping` lock three minutes after the job has started processing:
+For example, the example below will instruct Lets to release the `WithoutOverlapping` lock three minutes after the job has started processing:

     /**
      * Get the middleware the job should pass through.